pedroangelo/theme-rotation.el/README.md

 # theme-rotation.el

 TODO:
+- remove most of functionality, only timers are required
 - disable previous theme before applying new one
   - this can be easily done by 'disable-theme current-theme'
 - maybe define it as a minor mode?